Can wild hedgehogs survive with a missing leg?

 Meet Rupert.
-He arrived with me a couple of months ago as a small hoglet.
+He arrived with me in 2016 as a small hoglet.
 He was only 300g.
 When I inspected him I could smell that something wasn’t right.
 Wildlife rescuers go a lot by smell – you get to know the smell of infection and poo that is not normal.
 I often know something is wrong before I see it.
 On closer inspection I could see that Rupert was missing half of his rear back leg and it was infected.

 I’ll never know what caused Rupert to lose his leg but it is possible that it was a fox or dog attack.
-I have been caring for him for several months to get him fit and healthy.
+I cared for him for several months to get him fit and healthy.
 As well as a stump leg, he was also full of internal parasites, like many Autumn juvenile hedgehogs.

 Despite intensive treatment, Rupert’s stump did not heal fully (although the infection cleared) and it opened up whenever he tried to walk any distance.
 It was impossible for him to return to the wild in this state.
 The stump would get infected and cause pain and suffering.

 Once he got to a good weight and parasite free, I took him for an amputation to remove the remaining stump.

 Rupert then had bed rest whilst he recovered from the operation and before his stitches were removed.

 What happened to Rupert?
 There are mixed views about returning three legged hedgehogs to the wild.
 Some say they can survive okay.
 They can certainly still move fast with three legs.
 Others say that they cannot groom properly and will be more susceptible to things like ticks or unable to clamber out of holes.
 So….
 I had to find my personal resolution for the dilemma of whether to release him fully back to the wild or to an enclosed garden where he would be safe but will not be able to contribute towards maintaining the hedgehog population.